Camden Toy: Tributes

-Buffy star Sarah Michelle Gellar posted an image of Camden as a Gentlemen with the caption "It was an honor #CamdenToy" on her Instagram account.
+Buffy star Sarah Michelle Gellar posted an image of Camden as a Gentleman with the caption "It was an honor #CamdenToy" on her Instagram account.

 Doug Jones, fellow Gentlemen and Guillermo del Toro muse said:"To know Camden Toy is to love Camden Toy.
 We may have met on the set of Buffy as two hideous looking "Gentlemen," but that only sparked a dear friendship that would continue for twenty-four years.
 It's rare to find a man so joyful, smiley, smart, giggly, huggie, good at listening with his heart, and accessible always to anyone he knew, including his many fans.
 May he rest in God's peace."Juliet Landau, who portrayed "Drusilla" on Buffy the Vampire Slayer and Angel: "Camden was a beautiful soul, a beautiful friend, and a beautiful talent.
 From the first moment we met, I knew he was special.
 Under the visage of the monster he was made up to be, shined the kindest of spirits.
 He's been a gift in our lives.
 We will miss him greatly."
 Gregori J. Martin, producer of The Bay:"Camden was always such a talent and joy to work with.
 It's no wonder he was such a fan favorite on The Bay.
 I am so grateful for the times I got to work with him and will certainly cherish those memories."Mark A. Altman, TV/Film writer/producer/author tweeted: "A GENTLEMAN & A SCHOLAR: Immensely saddened to hear about the passing of CAMDEN TOY.
 He was such a warm man who worked on several of my films and also was so sweet to my #Buffy loving family.
 He will be missed.
 If you can, please make a donation to @PanCA today in his memory!"

-James C. Leary, who portrayed demon Clem on Buffy tweeted: The world lost a delightfully maniacal, abundantly kind, and overwhelmingly generous soul last night.
-I had the pleasure and privilege to travel the world, tread the boards, and sail the seas with @Camden_Toy and I shall cherish every moment.
-Rest easy.
+James C. Leary, who portrayed demon Clem on Buffy, tweeted his condolences, stating he appreciated his time traveling and work with Toy.